Blair of the Mounties: Writer and main actor

 Colonel Rhys Davies was the series writer, as well as the actor who portrayed Blair.
-He had served in the North-West Mounted Police during the Yukon gold rush and then transferred to the British military intelligence service during the First War War.
+He had served in the North-West Mounted Police during the Yukon gold rush and then transferred to the British military intelligence service during the First World War.
 Davies based the series on his own experiences as a Canadian Mountie, and as a member of the British Intelligence Corps.

 In addition to his law enforcement and military service Davies wrote both radio scripts and novels.

 Series premise

-Sergeant (later Inspector) James Blair, played by Colonel Rhys Davies, served in various Canadian locations, including Dawson City and near Hudson’s Bay Company fur trading posts.
+Sergeant (later Inspector) James Blair, played by Colonel Rhys Davies, served in various Canadian locations, including Dawson City and near Hudson's Bay Company fur trading posts.
 He was often assisted by Corporal Marshal, played by Jack Abbott.
 Blair also spent time in Great Britain, where he helped solve crimes.

+A newspaper article said that the series was of special interest to citizens near Regina, Saskatchewan, for not only was Regina the western headquarters for the R.C.M.P., but also because several Saskatchewan and other western cities and towns are mentioned in the radio program.

-The radio series had few sound effects, and one reviewer stated that the writing was amateurish, and "the actor playing Blair comes off as a trifle stuffy", though another source describes it as a "fascinating series" based on Colonel Davies’ lifetime of exciting adventures.
+The series had few sound effects, and one reviewer stated that the writing was amateurish, and "the actor playing Blair comes off as a trifle stuffy", though another source describes it as a "fascinating series" based on Colonel Davies' lifetime of exciting adventures.

 Distribution

-Blair of the Mounties was broadcast in the United States, Canada and Australia.
+Blair of the Mounties was broadcast in the United States (including what was then the Territory of Hawaii), Canada and Australia.
 It was originally distributed by Walter Biddick Co. of Los Angeles, California, but in 1937 the series was sold to United Broadcasting Sales Ltd. of Calgary, Alberta.
+A newspaper article claimed that the series was "exceptionally popular."

 In 1949 the series was available to individual stations as a 15-minute, three times a week show.
 The broadcasting price per episode was $5, amounting to $15 a week.
 In 1957 United Broadcasting Sales Ltd. was offering Blair of the Mounties to four western providences in Canada.